Last updated on January 9, 2026

 We analyzed 25 personal injury law firms ranking on page one of Google for competitive NYC keywords.
-Not just looked at their websites—actually documented their strategies, content, technical SEO, review profiles, and advertising presence.
+We didn't just look at their websites.
+We actually documented their strategies, content, technical SEO, review profiles, and advertising presence.

 Some patterns were obvious.
 Others were surprising.